littleendians/intro-ios-swift/Presentation/Presentation.markdown

 * Separate the __datasources__ and __delegates__ from the __ViewController__
 * Move networking to separate classes
 * Move domain display formatting to separate classes - presenters/view-model.
-* Use categories on e.g. cells to set domain information.
+* Use categories on e.g. cells to set domain information - try to make 'em fileprivate.

 ---